cjf8899/KeepAugment_Pytorch/README.md

 python train.py --model resnet --method keep_cutout
 ```

-Any feedback on code simplification and incorrect implementation would be appreciated!:+1
+### Any feedback on code simplification and incorrect implementation would be appreciated!

 ## Referenced.
 Thank you all:+1:
 baseline & cutout code : https://github.com/uoguelph-mlrg/Cutout<br>